-The proposed regulation of private utilities considered by the Committee at its meeting of October 19, 2023, is being undertaken separately due to required official community plan (OCP) bylaw amendments and, as a result, different consultation requirements under the Local Government Act.

-It is anticipated that any direction resulting from this project may be incorporated in Draft Bylaw 2900 at a later point, including as an amendment bylaw after adoption.
+The proposed regulation of private utilities is being undertaken separately due to required official community plan (OCP) bylaw amendments and, as a result, different consultation requirements under the Local Government Act.
+It is anticipated that any direction resulting from this project may be incorporated in Draft Bylaw 2900 at a later point.